AD2000X/machine_learning/bbc_news_classification/README.md

-# Comprehensive Workflow and Technical Summary
+# BBC New Binary Classification Project

 ## Table of Contents
 1. [Data Acquisition and Preprocessing](#data-acquisition-and-preprocessing)